mooselab/SDLog/README.md

 ## Do you need to find sensitive information in your software logs?

 SDLog is a powerful, deep learning-based framework designed to **automatically identify sensitive information in software logs**.
 Unlike traditional regular expressions that struggle with the diverse and unstructured nature of real-world logs, SDLog leverages contextual understanding to accurately detect Personally Identifiable Information (PII).
-You can use SDLog out-of-the-box with pre-trained models, or for even better performance specific to your specific log formats, **easily fine-tune it with as few as 100 of your own labeled log samples** to achieve near-perfect detection.
+You can use the pre-trained SDLog, or, to achieve even better performance on your specific log formats, **you can easily fine-tune it with as few as 100 labeled log samples**, enabling near-perfect detection.

 ---